spree/spree/guides/content/developer/core/calculators.md

 The Price Sack calculator is useful for when you want to provide a discount for an order which is over a certain price.
 The calculator has four preferences:

-***TODO***: Verify these preferences are correct.
-I am not confident.
-Also, only 3 preferences are shown, but 4 are referenced above.

-* `minimal_amount`: The minimal amount to trigger the calculator.
+* `minimal_amount`: The minimum amount for the line items total to trigger the calculator.
-* `normal_amount`: The normal amount of discount to apply if the calculator isn't full applied.
+* `discount_amount`: The amount to discount from the order if the line items total is equal to or greater than the `minimal_amount`.
-* `discount_amount`: The discount amount to apply.
+* `normal_amount`: The amount to discount from the order if the line items total is less than the `minimal_amount`.
+* `currency`: The currency for this calculator.
+Defaults to the currency you have set for your store with `Spree::Config[:currency]`

+Suppose you have a Price Sack calculator with a `minimal_amount` preference of $50, a `normal_amount` preference of $2, and a `discount_amount` of $5.
+An order with a line items total of $60 would result in a discount of $5 for the whole order.
+An order of $20 would result in a discount of $2.

-## Creating a New Calculator
+## <a id="creating-a-calculator"></a>Creating a New Calculator

 To create a new calculator for Spree, you need to do two things.
 The first is to inherit from the `Spree::Calculator` class and define `description` and `compute` methods on that class: